gilberto-torrezan/gwt-views/README.md

 //... your code, you can use UIBinder, procedural UI, whatever you like
 ```

-This is the HomeView, which can be accessed by any logged user at the URL `#home`:
+This is the `HomeView`, which can be accessed by any logged user at the URL `#home`:

 ```java
 @View("home")